Blog

 We know from research that patients recover faster when they’re in their own environment.
 Patients with dementia have significantly less confusion when they’re cared for at home versus being moved to a hospital, where everything is unfamiliar, and the schedule revolves around clinical convenience rather than the patient’s needs.
 Infection rates drop.
 Outcomes improve.
 And the cost difference is dramatic: a day in the hospital runs roughly $3,100, while a day of home-based care is around $1,100.

 Why?
 Because at home you’re not paying for the building, the 24-hour nursing staff, the housekeeping, the kitchens, the lab staff, and all the support infrastructure that keeps a hospital running even when an individual patient doesn’t need most of it on any given day.
-For lower-acuity patients who are past the acute phase, there’s no clinical reason to keep them in that environment.
+For patients who are past the acute phase, there’s no clinical reason to keep them in that environment.
 The powers that be want to move care into the home.
 But if we’re going to do that, we have to figure out a much better way to deliver it.

 The Bridge That Became a Bottleneck

-And that’s a really big misconception, because when patients get discharged, the discharge planner says "Home health will be there to take care of you," and the family practically wants to show us to the spare bedroom.
-They’re thinking someone is going to be there making meals and cleaning the house.
+There is often a misconception by patients and families of what to expect from home health care because when patients get discharged from the hospital or skilled nursing facility, the discharge planner says, "home health will be there to take care of you," and the family practically wants to show us to the spare bedroom when we arrive.
+They’re thinking someone is going to be there making meals and cleaning the house, and taking care of all their medical needs every day.
 That’s not what home health is.
-That’s not what CMS pays for.
-Home health is a skilled nursing intervention to get you back on your feet, and the moment we walk in, we should be building a plan to walk out.
+That’s not what CMS intended it to be and pays for.
+Home health is intended to provide the patient, and sometimes the family, with the knowledge, skills, and confidence to manage the patient’s care independently, and the moment we admit the patient, we should be building the plan to discharge the patient.

 They Moved the Troublemakers to Home Care